xhawk18/promise-cpp/Readme.md

 ```

 ### Match rule for chaining parameters

+"then" and "fail" function can accept multiple promise parameters and they follows the below rule --

+#### Resolved parameters

+Resolved parameters must match the next "then" function, otherwise it will throw an exception and can be caught by the following "fail" function.

+#### Rejected parameters

 First let's take a look at the rule of c++ try/catch, in which the thrown value will be caught in the block where value type is matched.
 If type in the catch block can not be matched, it will run into the default block catch(...) { }.